kenkangxgwe/lsp-wl/README.md

     git clone https://github.com/kenkangxgwe/lsp-wl.git
     ```

-2. Install the dependent paclets with the correct versions (currently 1.0) from
+2. Install the dependent paclets with the correct versions (currently 1.0 or
-the Wolfram kernel / Mathematica.
+later) from the Wolfram kernel / Mathematica.
 (_This will cost some time for the first time_) :
     ``` mathematica
     PacletInstall["CodeParser"]